-Organisations can find all available apprenticeship and traineeships at the Apprenticeship and Traineeship search Organisations will need to identify subsidised training providers available at the Smart and Skilled Provider List.
-These are registered training organisation that deliver approved Smart and Skilled government subsidised training for the 2024-2025 period.
+Organisations can find all approved apprenticeship and traineeships at the Apprenticeship and Traineeship search.

+Organisations are strongly encouraged to identify subsidised training providers available on the Smart and Skilled Provider List.
+These are Registered Training Organisations (RTO) that deliver NSW Government subsidised training for the 2025-2026 period.

-An Apprentice Connect Australia Provider should be contacted once the apprentice/trainee start date is known to help with registration and the training Agreement.
-For an apprenticeship or traineeship to be legal in NSW, the employer and apprentice/trainee must sign a Training Agreement and have it approved.
+An Apprentice Connect Australia Provider should be contacted once the apprentice/trainee start date is known to help with registration and the completion of a Training Contract.
+For an apprenticeship or traineeship to be legal in NSW, the employer and apprentice/trainee must sign a Training Contract and have it approved by Training Services.

-Support, advice and information, especially for less experienced councils to consider when employing an apprentice or trainee can be found at Training Services NSW - Registering an apprentice
+Support, advice and information, especially for less experienced councils, to consider when employing an apprentice or trainee can be found on the Training Services website.